 Her leadership has been recognized with national and community accolades, including the New York City YWCA Academy of Women Achiever’s Award, the Archdiocese of St. Paul and Minneapolis Leading With Spirit Award, the Twin Cities Business Outstanding Corporate Director Award and St. Catherine’s Outstanding Alumnae and Alexandrine Awards.

-Active in the community, Becky currently serves as a trustee for the Charles and Ellora Ellis Educational Foundation and is a member of Women Corporate Directors.
+Active in the community, Becky currently serves as a trustee for the Charles and Ellora Ellis Educational Foundation and the Women's College Coalition.
 She also chaired the boards of The Blake School and The Children’s Theatre Company and is the recent past president of the International Women’s Forum of Minnesota and the Minnesota Women’s Economic Roundtable.

 She enjoys reading, needlepoint, playing the piano, cooking and travel.
-She published her first children’s book in 1996 and completed her ninth triathlon in 2017.
+She published her first children’s book in 1996 and completed her 10th triathlon in 2018.